 Describe the purpose of the proposed project.
-The introduction should briefly discuss your organization's target audience, your constituents' need for capacity-building activities, your proposed response to that need, and how you will enhance bidirectional communication between HRSA and health care payment and financing officials.
+The introduction should briefly discuss your organization's target audience, your constituents' need for capacity-building activities, your proposed response to that need, and how you will enhance bidirectional communication between HRSA and state legislators and legislative officials.